nikipoatgit/ussoi_camfeed/README.md

 ##  API Endpoints

-The system exposes three primary WebSocket endpoints for different functionalities.
+The system connects three  WebSocket endpoints (Assuming Host is listening on it )for different functionalities.

 ### 1. Streaming API: `ws://<ip>/streaming`